Rosa pendulina

+Description

-DescriptionRosa pendulina is a climbing (or rambling) shrub between 0.5 and 2 m, rarely 3 m tall.
+Rosa pendulina is a climbing (or rambling) shrub between 0.5 and 2 m, rarely 3 m tall.
 The flowers are typically semi-doubled and deep pink to fuchsia, brightening towards the center.
 It can be distinguished from other members of its genus by its relative lack of thorns (prickles), especially higher up on the plant, its oblong fruits (hips) which hang downwards (are pendulous, hence the specific epithet), its hispid peduncles and petioles, and its smooth stems and branches.
 The chromosome number is 4n = 28.